pariamelle/KGE-Project-Tourism-Waste-Management-in-Trentino/Phase 4 - Knowledge Definition/info.md

-\subsection{Overview of the Fourth iTelos Phase}
+## Overview of the Fourth iTelos Phase

-This fourth phase, along with the first, proved to be the most conceptually challenging.
-It required us to reflect on the structure of our schema at a higher level of abstraction compared to the ER model.
-This reflection led to the development of the EER model and the addition of a few terms to our domain language.
-The practical development of teleontology and teleology in this phase was carried out using Protégé, a tool whose functionality may also prove valuable to us in the future.
-Finally, the revision of our competency questions to ensure full alignment with the updated schema is an ongoing process and will remain a priority as we move forward, especially as further adjustments are likely to be required.
+The fourth phase, along with the first, was one of the most conceptually challenging stages of the project.
+It required us to think about the structure of our schema at a higher level of abstraction, moving beyond the **Entity-Relationship (ER) model**.
+This deeper reflection led to the development of the **Enhanced Entity-Relationship (EER) model** and the addition of new terms to our domain language.

+### Key Activities
+1. **Schema Abstraction**: We analyzed the schema at a higher conceptual level, refining its structure to better align with our project goals.
+2. **EER Model Development**: Building on the ER model, we developed the **EER model** to capture more complex relationships and constraints.
+3. **Teleontology and Teleology Development**: Using **Protégé**, we implemented teleontology and teleology, leveraging the tool's functionality for future scalability.
+4. **Competency Question Revision**: We revisited and revised our competency questions to ensure full alignment with the updated schema.
+This remains an ongoing priority, as further adjustments are likely as the project progresses.